-My interests are in the development and application of empirical and biological models to address policy-relevant questions in tropical health.
-I lead a team of quantitative epidemiologists as part of the Malaria Atlas Project with support from the Medical Research Council and the Bill and Melinda Gates Foundation.
-Our focus is the geospatial modelling of malaria endemicity, using Bayesian geostatistical models to map malaria risk, examine patterns of change, and estimate clinical burden.
-Other work has considered the interactions between climate and vector ecology, the rational use of routine health reporting data, treatment seeking behaviour and transport models.
+Peter’s interests are in the development and application of empirical and biological models to address policy-relevant questions in tropical health.
+His group focuses on the geospatial modelling of changing P. falciparum malaria transmission, burden, and the role of changing intervention coverage and control efforts.
+Other work has focused on the interactions between climate and vector ecology, on the rational use of routine health reporting, and on treatment seeking behaviour and transport models.

 Mapping changes in housing in sub-Saharan Africa from 2000 to 2015.

 A stakeholder workshop about modelled maps of key malaria indicator survey indicators in Madagascar.

 Howes RE. et al, (2019), Malaria journal, 18